Crested lark: Behaviour

 The crested lark is a songbird, and has a liquid, warbling song described onomatopoeically as a whee-whee-wheeoo or a twee-tee-too.
 It sings in flight from high in the sky, at roughly 30 to 60 m above the ground.
 The related Eurasian skylark exhibits similar behaviour but also sings during its ascent, whereas the crested lark sings either at altitude or on the ground.
 Their flight pattern is an example of undulatory locomotion.

 Breeding

 It nests in small depressions in the ground, often in wastelands and on the outskirts of towns.
 The nests are untidy structures composed primarily of dead grasses and roots.
 Three to five brown, finely speckled eggs, similar to those of the Eurasian skylark, are laid at a time and will hatch after 11–12 days.
-As with most larks, the chicks leave the nest early, after about eight days and take flight after reaching 15–16 days old.
+As with most larks, the chicks leave the nest early, after about eight days, and take flight after reaching 15–16 days old.
 Two broods will usually be raised each year.

 Food and feeding

-Largely vegetarian birds, the crested lark primarily feeds on grains and seeds, such as oats, wheat and barley, but will also eat insects, particularly beetles, with food either being scavenged from the ground or dug up.
+Largely vegetarian birds, crested larks primarily feed on grains and seeds, such as oats, wheat and barley, but will also eat insects, particularly beetles, with food either being scavenged from the ground or dug up.
 Juvenile birds are fed by both parents, and generally leave the nest before they are able to fly to start foraging for food themselves.